-For stat-padz® II, this symbol does not appear; the expiration date appears on the lower right corner of the label, below the lot number.
+For Stat-padz[®] II, this symbol does not appear; the expiration date appears on the lower right corner of the label, below the lot number.

-ZOLL electrodes contain no hazardous materials and may be disposed of in general trash unless contaminated with pathogens.
+Note: ZOLL electrodes contain no hazardous materials and may be disposed of in general trash unless contaminated with pathogens.
 Use appropriate precautions when disposing of contaminated electrodes.

 When the patient is less than 8 years old or weighs less than 55 lb.
-(25 kg), use ZOLL OneStep Pediatric defibrillation electrodes.
+(25 kg), use ZOLL authorized pediatric electrodes.
 Do not delay therapy to determine the patient's exact age or weight.